Genie-Angels

 (aka V. Ulea) while she was vacationing in Rome.
 Vera said that she "knew" the

-photo was for me, and when I saw it, I was flabbergasted.
+photo was for me, and when I saw it, I agreed.
 I had recently adopted

 the Archangel Michael as my person hero, after reading how he's renowned for